IndustryFusion/IndustryFusion/setup/README.md

 1. Add "dev" to the section "Active profiles"
 Example:
    ![Run Configuration Backend](images/Intellij_run_configuration_backend.png)
-1. Copy `application.yaml` to `application-dev.yaml` and change the values of the following keys:
+1. You can create multiple config files based on the pattern `application-local*.yaml` to set different local values.
-    1. `keycloak.credentials.secret`: Set it to the secret value, which has been generated during the keycloak set up.
+1. Assure the key `keycloak.credentials.secret` is set to the secret value, which has been generated during the keycloak set up.
+Therefore, you can use a `application-local.yaml` file. **Take care to activate the "local" spring profile in the Intellij run configuration.**

 #### Import Sample Data
 1. Start the fusionbackend run configuration.
 This creates the database schema based on Flyway migrations.